The Coleman Entrepreneurship Center hosted a welcome

 Keyante Aytch, an undergraduate management major studying entrepreneurship,

-spent his summer as an intern at 2112
+spent his summer as an intern at 2112 as part

 of the Coleman Entrepreneurship Center’s Startup Internship Program.
 The